On-Page SEO in 9 Steps!

-If a search engine cannot find your site, you can optimize all you want but it will never appear.
-If you are using a content management system (CMS) such as WordPress you can quickly double check that your website is crawl-able by logging into the WordPress portal and selecting Privacy under the Settings tab.
-When you are in the privacy settings make sure the ‘Allow search engines to index this site’ option is selected under the Site Visibility heading.
+If a search engine cannot find your site, you can optimize all you want, but it will never appear.
+If you’re using WordPress, you can check that your website is crawlable by logging into the WordPress portal and selecting Privacy under the Settings tab.
+When you are in the privacy settings, make sure the ‘Allow search engines to index this site’ option is selected under the Site Visibility heading.

-To confirm that your website is being crawled, whether you are using WordPress or not is to log into Google Search Console.
-If you’re seeing clicks on the Overview > Performance chart then you’re good to go!
+To confirm that your website is crawlable, whether you are using WordPress or not is to log into Google Search Console.
+If you see clicks on the Overview > Performance chart, then you’re good to go!

-It’s important to try to include your keywords into the body of your document at least four times.
-If you need to rearrange your keywords to make them fit into natural text for better flow, please do not hesitate to do so.
-Google is becoming more contextual, so an exact keyword string is not needed for all four instances.
+It’s essential to try to include your keywords into the body of your document at least four times.
+If you need to rearrange your keywords to make them fit into natural language for better flow, please do not hesitate to do so.
+Google is becoming more contextual, so don’t worry about using an exact keyword string for all instances.
 Make sure your exact keyword appears at least one of those four times.

-To clarify, we are not saying the more the better.
-If you squeeze your keyword into your document 42 times it will not only hurt the readability of the page, but can actually hurt your rankings as well.
+To clarify, we are not saying the more keywords, the better.
+If you squeeze your keyword into your document 42 times, it will not only hurt the readability of the page.
+It will hurt your rankings as well.
 A simple rule to follow here is to try to keep everything you write online written for humans but tweaked for search engines.

-Lastly, you absolutely need to invest in your content and commit to at the very least 500 words.
+Lastly, you need to invest in your content and commit to at the very least 500 words.
 Anything less than this is considered light and to hold no value whatsoever.
-Don’t strive for the minimum though, your goal should be to write informative articles for your audience or prospective audience which usually requires 500 to 1000+ words – don’t stretch your articles out, just get your point across as concisely as you can.
+Don’t strive for the minimum.
+Your goal should be to write informative articles, which usually requires 1500+ words.
+Don’t stretch out your blog posts; get your point across as concisely as you can.

-If you have images make sure your keywords are in the alt tag of the image.
-Also name the image to match that of your keywords, for example keyword.jpg.
+If you have images, make sure your keywords are in the alt tag of the photo.
+Also, name the image to match that of your keywords, for example, keyword.jpg.

-If you don’t have an image in your blog post consider getting one as it will help you not only in the rankings, but if it is related to your content it can dramatically improve the readers ability to recall the information.
+Ensure your blog post has an image because it’ll help you rank.
+And, if it is related to your content, it can dramatically improve the reader’s ability to recall the information.

 Digital Marketing Agency | Neumarkets

-Be careful, because your page title is what will be displayed as the title to your search engine results, so you will want to keep it easy to read and aimed at enticing people to click through to your website.
+Be careful, because your page title appears in the search engine results, so you want to keep it easy to read and enticing people to click through to your website.
 Getting the top spot for any keyword is pointless if no one clicks on the result.

-An easy way to determine how may page title elements you have for any given page on your site is view the source code for your page.
+An easy way to determine how many page title elements you have for any given page on your site is to view the source code for your page.
 Here is how to do it in Chrome.

-Right click on the page (or two finger click on a Mac) then view source.
+Right-click on the page (or two-finger click on a Mac) then click view source.
 You should only find one title tag in the head section of the document.

-A good meta description can increase the search traffic of your site.
-It’s also important for your keyword to be present in your meta description and that the description does not exceed 156 characters in length.
+A proper meta description can increase the search traffic of your site.
+It’s also essential for your keyword to be present in your meta description and that the description does not exceed 156 characters in length.

-Just like the page title there should only be one of these.
-Use the same view source technique as you used for page title to confirm that you only have one meta description.
+Just like the page title, there should only be one of these.
+Use the same view source technique as you used for the page title to confirm that you only have one meta description.

 A quick note about using meta keywords: Don’t.
 They will hurt you in the rankings.

-The h1 tag is different than the title tags we discussed previously.
-It is very important that the keywords be in the h1 tag as well and just like the title, putting your keywords at the front of the tagged text is ideal.
-If you are using WordPress whatever you use in your h1 tag will default as your page title.
-If you need to differentiate the two download an SEO plugin that will allow you to write custom page titles, and meta descriptions.
+The h1 tag is different from the title tags we discussed previously.
+It is imperative that the keywords be in the h1 element as well and just like the title, putting your keywords at the front of the tagged text is ideal.
+If you are using WordPress, whatever you use in your h1 tag will default as your page title.
+If you need to differentiate the two, download an SEO plugin that will allow you to write custom page titles and meta descriptions.

-Try to use the keyword only once in the h1 tag, twice if it is absolutely necessary but never three times.
-Some SEO experts argue that it’s important that your page title and h1 are not exactly the same; however, I haven’t bought into that school of thought.
+Try to use the keyword only once in the h1 tag, twice if it is necessary but never three times.
+Some SEO experts argue that your page title and h1 mustn’t be precisely the same; however, I haven’t bought into that school of thought.

-You should try to have your target keywords in the slug of your URL for example:
+It would be best if you tried to have your target keywords in the slug of your URL, for example,

 https://www.example.com/keyword (where the keyword is the slug) or even better https://www.keywordvariation.com/keyword

-Last but not least, your URL length needs to also be considered.
-Try to keep your URLs to 76 characters in length or less, as the search engines will often truncate after 76 characters – meaning, your keyword may not get picked up in the mess of characters.
+Last but not least, your URL length also needs to be considered.
+Try to keep your URLs to 76 characters in length or less.
+Google will often truncate the URL after 76 characters – meaning, your keyword may not get picked up in the mess of characters.

 Make sure to have as few subfolders in your URL as possible.
-This is a more difficult task and may require your developer to jump in, but a URL such as xyz.com/keyword is much better than xyz.com/blog/year/month/keyword.
+Removing subfolders is a more difficult task and may require your developer to jump in, but a URL such as xyz.com/keyword is much better than xyz.com/blog/year/month/keyword.

-If after going this blog post you just realized that all of your slugs are nonsensical, you should go ahead and correct this (unless of course you have managed to rank really well as is).
+If, after going this blog post, you just realized that all of your slugs are nonsensical, you should go ahead and correct this (unless, of course, you have managed to rank well as is).
 If you do go ahead and change the URL slug, the proper process to follow would be to set up a 301 redirect from your old URL to your new optimized URL.

-This one is a bit more confusing.
 The easiest way to think of the rel canonical tag is to think of citing your sources in a bibliography.
-This tag is essentially the web friendly way to give credit to the original page where your content was published.
+This tag is essentially the web-friendly way to give credit to the original page where your content was published.

-If your content is completely original, then simply set the rel canonical to the page you are publishing, which tells the search engines that you are the originator of the content.
+If your content is entirely original, then set the rel canonical to the page you are publishing, which tells the search engines that you are the originator of the material.

-Please note that there is a difference between referencing content (don’t using the rel canonical tag) and blatantly copying content (done using the reference tag).
+Please note that there is a difference between referencing content (don’t use the rel canonical tag) and blatantly copying the content (done using the reference tag).

-From time to time you may run into instances where direct copying a page on another site is useful, such as re-posting a press release on multiple sites that you own.
+From time to time, you may have instances where directly copying a page on another site is useful, such as re-posting a press release on multiple websites.

-Linking internally to within your site, and to other highly relevant sources on the web not only helps direct users to content they may be interested in, thus providing more insight into a topic or to confirm a source for credibility but also helps your SEO!
+Linking internally within your site, and to other highly relevant sources on the web helps direct users to content they may find interesting.
+Providing more insight into a topic or confirming a source for credibility also helps your SEO!

 However, like everything in the SEO game; do not link to internal or external content excessively, as this can be seen as manipulative.

-When you do link to content within your site, be sure to include the keyword that the page is optimized for in your hyperlink so it is clear where they are going.
-For example…
+When you do link to content within your site, be sure to include the keyword in your hyperlink, so it is clear where they are going.
+For example,

-We created a Google Doc that you can copy and use over and over.
-Just go to File > Make A Copy and have your own personal checklist.
-Get it here.
+We created a Google Doc that you can copy the document and use it as much as you wish.
+Just go to File > Make A Copy and have your checklist.
+Please get it here.

 Founder & CEO